mattdot/catwalk/README.md

       }
     }

-commands
+Commands
 ======
-Commands can be created, and their CanExecute state will automatically change when underlying observable properties change.
+Commands can be created by calling the base class' Command function.
+The base class creates an ObservableCommand, which will raise the ICommand.CanExecuteChanged automatically when any referenced observable properties change.

     public class SampleModel : ObservableModel
     {